Diagnostic Medical Sonography (A)

 Additional Requirements

-• Grade of B (3.0) required in following courses: Communications, Math x2, Anatomy & Physiology x2, Medical Law & Ethics, Medical Terminology, Physics and Pathophysiology (see footnotes).
-Students only allowed to retake each science course one time.
+• Grade of B (3.0) in following courses: Communications, Math x2, Anatomy & Physiology x2, Medical Law & Ethics, Medical Terminology, Physics and Pathophysiology (see footnotes).
+Students only allowed to retake each course one time.

-• Henry Ford: 40 hours of signed documented sonography observation, at least 20 of those hours done in Henry Ford Hospital
+• Henry Ford: 40 hours of signed documented sonography observation, at least 20 of those hours done in Henry Ford Hospital.

-• Ascension Providence: 80 hours clinical medical experience (volunteer observation or employment) completed within 12 months prior to application deadline
+• Ascension Providence: 80 hours clinical medical experience (volunteer observation or employment) completed within 12 months prior to application deadline.

 • Students are encouraged to review requirements on affiliated program websites for additional information.
-Patient care or customer service experience is a plus.

-Professional Curriculum
+Professional Curriculum - DMS

 Henry Ford Health System DMS program